 It’s lush and tranquil landscape is home to enchanted rainforests, rolling grassland and provides habitat to the state’s elusive Tasmanian Devil and other famous fauna.

 Cumulus Studio has just completed a revamped version of the Cradle Mountain Visitor’s Centre that mirrors the beauty of its natural surroundings, reflected through the choice of material.

-“Because of the site’s remote location, we needed a product that was maintenance free and would work with the elements.
-We created a steel screen to wrap around the exterior of the structure accompanied with rough sawn Tasmanian timber lining.
+“Because of the site’s remote location, we needed a product that was maintenance-free and would work with the elements.
+We created a steel screen to wrap around the exterior of the structure.
 We wanted to show off two aspects of the timber – a raw exterior which is evocative of the site’s extreme climate – as a strong contrast to the highly crafted and sculpted plywood lined interior,” says Walker.

 Going on to further explain the importance of the look and feel of this project, Walker shares why Tasmanian timber was the perfect fit for the location.